vidjil/vidjil/doc/vidjil-algo.md

   -X INT                      maximal number of reads to process ('all': no limit, default), sampled reads
 ```

-The `-r/-%` options are strong thresholds: if a clone does not have
+The `-r/--ratio` options are strong thresholds: if a clone does not have
 the requested number of reads, the clone is discarded (except when
 using `-l`, see below).
 The default `-r 5` option is meant to only output clones that
 have a significant read support. **You should use** `-r 1` **if you
 want to detect all clones starting from the first read** (especially for
 MRD detection).

+The `--max-clones` option limits the number of output clones, even without consensus sequences.

 The `-y` option limits the number of clones for which a consensus
 sequence is computed.
 Usually you do not need to have more